How Schools can Fund-raise for Physical Education and Sport

 Another way schools can raise money is by hosting a car wash fundraising. this works best over the weekend.

 very simple yet very effective.
-Scholars should host the car wash within school premises, under the surveillance of a teacher of course, as this would be safer.
+Scholars should host the car wash within school premises, under the surveillance of teachers of course, as this would be safer.

 The school will decide the amount to charge for the different cars and the funds raised will be invested into the school PES program.